 Jar #1 – Necessities (50%)

-This forces you to distinguish between a need and a want.
+This forces you to distinguish between a need vs. a want.
 You may be thinking, “how am I supposed to live on 50% of my income?”

 - Simplify your life – figure out how you can spend less

 - Earn more – figure out how you can make more money

 Both options are doable.
 The best would be that you do both!